Six Days on the Road: Other versions

-Others who have recorded "Six Days" include Taj Mahal,Charley Pride, Del Reeves, The Youngbloods, George Jones, Red Simpson, Nev Nicholls, Ferlin Husky, Boxcar Willie, Wolfman Jack, Motorpsycho, Red Sovine, Jim Croce, Steve Earle, George Thorogood, Michael Nesmith, the Flying Burrito Brothers, who are shown performing the song live in the movie Gimme Shelter, as well as Gram Parsons and the Fallen Angels, blues guitarist Popa Chubby (for his 2008 album Vicious Country), New Riders of the Purple Sage and Tom Petty's band Mudcrutch.
+Others who have recorded "Six Days" include Charley Pride, Del Reeves, The Youngbloods, George Jones, Red Simpson, Ferlin Husky, Boxcar Willie, Wolfman Jack, Motorpsycho, Red Sovine, Jim Croce, Steve Earle, The Celibate Rifles, George Thorogood, Michael Nesmith, the Flying Burrito Brothers, who are shown performing the song live in the movie Gimme Shelter, as well as Gram Parsons and the Fallen Angels, blues guitarist Popa Chubby (for his 2008 album Vicious Country), New Riders of the Purple Sage, Chilli Willi and the Red Hot Peppers, and Tom Petty's band Mudcrutch.
 According to Dahl, one of the best versions was a blues-rocking rendition recorded in 1969 by Taj Mahal.

 "Six Tons of Toys"

 Dudley recorded a re-written Christmas version entitled "Six Tons of Toys" on his 1982 album Trucker's Christmas.
 This was covered by Paul Brandt on his 1997 album A Paul Brandt Christmas: Shall I Play for You?.